 When introducing yourself to someone, what you say and how you say it can shape and set the tone for the relationship.
 You control the message and first impression, which is important as it can become the sound bite that your new acquaintance uses to introduce you to others (especially if you meet at an event or when networking).

 As such, choose wisely what to communicate!
 Your message and manner can affect a variety of business situations, including meetings with clients, vendors, internal teams or management, as well as presentations, networking events and interviews.

-While seemingly brief and inconsequential, effectively introducing yourself is essential at every career level — it reflects your personal brand.
+While seemingly brief and inconsequential, effectively introducing yourself is essential at every career level -- it reflects your personal brand.
 And yet, many professionals (including those in the C-suite) still miss the mark when meeting others and making that critical first impression.
-Here are some of the introduction mistakes we see all too often — in other words, how not to introduce yourself!
+Here are some of the introduction mistakes we see all too often when consulting with our clients -- in other words, how not to introduce yourself!